speced/bikeshed/docs/boilerplate.md

 * [CDATE] gives a compact date in the format "YYYYMMDD".
 * [ISODATE] gives a compact date in iso format "YYYY-MM-DD".
 * [DEADLINE] gives a human-readable version of the deadline data, if one was specified.
+* [LOGO] gives the url of the spec's logo
+* [REPOSITORY] gives the name of the VCS repository the spec is located in; this is currently only filled when the spec source is in a GitHub repository.
+(Patches welcome for more repo-extraction code!)

 As these are substituted at the text level, not the higher HTML level, you can use them *anywhere*, including in attribute values.